vedantchimmad/Python_course/2.variables/README.md

   ```
 * Unpack collection

-   If you have collection of values in a list,tuple etc.Python allows you to extract values into variables
+   Collection of values in a list,tuple etc.
    ```pthon
    names = ["vedant", "Vrashab", "Basavaraj"]